thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### parseBytesToBinaryArray

-Converts the byte Array to binary array.

-Parses  the byte Array to binary Array from the byte Array/List given the  binLength.
+Converts a byte Array to binary Array from the byte Array/List with the given length.

 **Syntax:**